 Her investigation experience includes asset searches, UCC filing searches, locating witnesses, judgment and lien searches, and searching for and obtaining relevant public records.

 Ms. League also has more than eight years of Criminal Defense experience at both the state and federal levels.

-Patty is President of the Orange County Chapter of the National Association of Women in Construction.
+Patty currently sits on the board of the Orange County Chapter of the National Association of Women in Construction.

 Additionally, Patty also sits on the Board of Directors for Living Ubuntu, a non-profit organization with a focus on the effects of stress, trauma and compassion fatigue, seeking to increase awareness of the global and local impact of these issues.